+Actino bacillosis in the tongue or woody tongue

-oris also known as .
-Severe cases can be seen at ante mortem. is.
-TIf the infection is then condemn .
-However,the infection is then it is a as also known asoris cd by an .
-If the infection isthen .
-Howeverthen it is a the
+Actino bacillosis in the tongue is also known as woody tongue.
+Severe cases can be seen at ante mortem.
+Actino of soft tissueis caused by infection with actinobacillus lignieresi.
+This condition is often associated with poor condition as the animal has difficulty eating.

+Disposition; If the infection is only in the head then condemn the head and tongue.
+However, if the infection is generalised with evidence of spread to the lungs or other organs then it is a total condemnation of carcase and parts.

+Actino mycosis as also known as lumpy jaw

+Actino mycosis or lumpy jaw is caused by an infection with Actinomyces bovis in the bones.
+The bones becomes porous .

+Disposition; If the infection is only in the head then condemn the head and tongue.
+However if generalised with evidence of spread to the lungs or other organs then it is a total condemnation of the carcase and parts.

+Portal Cirrhosis of the liver or hobnail liver

+Portal Cirrhosis of the liver is also known as hobnail liver due to the hobnail appearance on the surface.
+It is caused an irritant that the liver cannot cope with usually a poisonous plant.

-or is also known as It is caused :Cthe the If the infection is systemic the carcase and its parts.
+Disposition: Condemn the liver and check the carcase for any systemic reaction.
+If the infection is systemic the carcase and its parts.

+Fatty infiltration.

+Fatty infiltration is caused by over feeding which cause a fat build up in the liver.
+It is more common in old cows.
+The disposition is to condemn the lliver and judge carcase on its merits.

+Telangectasis also known as sawdust liver

+Telangectasis also known as sawdust liver is caused by inflammation or degeneration of liver cells and is mostly seen in old cows.
+As the cells die the affected area becomes concave.
+The disposition is to condemn the liver or downgrade to pet food.

+Intestinal adeno carcinoma (malignant cancer)

-is caused by which cause It is m The dis to the l also known as also known asis cd by and is .
-As t.
-The di is tothe downgrade to . is found in older stock and the disposition is the the its P
+Intestinal adeno carcinoma (malignant cancer) is found in older stock and the disposition is the total condemnation of the carcase and its parts.

+Peritonitis in bovine rumen